productpirates/frameworks/ai-vision-translation/README.md

 **You're doing pure research.** If the goal is exploring AI capabilities without near-term product objectives, this framework will frustrate that exploration.
 Research has different success criteria.

-**The business objective is genuinely "innovation theater."** If filter 1 reveals the real goal is satisfying board expectations or matching competitor announcements, and everyone acknowledges this, the framework still applies—but be honest about what success looks like.
+**The business objective is genuinely "innovation theater."** If filter 1 reveals the real goal is satisfying board expectations or matching competitor announcements, and everyone acknowledges this, the framework still applies, but be honest about what success looks like.
 A compelling demo might be the real deliverable.

 **You lack authority to convene the required session.** This requires 90 minutes with executive sponsor, product lead, engineering lead, and domain expert in the room.
 If you can't assemble this group, you can't run the translation process effectively.